AbdulrahmanIsmael/Pretty_landing_page/README.md

 # Leon Landing Page

-A Landing Page of multiple sections, with responsive design and using Some great CSS Skills
+A Landing Page consists of multiple sections, follows the best practices of using semantic tags, high-performing and seamless design.

 ## Tools